-All sorts of information, including photographs and information about your child's learning. can also be found on our school website, so please look at this regularly, too at www.banksroadschool.co.uk
+All sorts of Information can also be found on our school website, so please look at this regularly, too at www.banksroadschool.co.uk

-Letters and information may be sent home as paper copies and will be put into your child's book bag, so please check it regularly.
-Friday newsletters give predominantly whole school information, including dates for diaries.
-Class teachers send home a half termly newsletter to let you know any important dates and outlines the learning for the half term.
+Letters and information may be sent home as paper copies and will be put into your child's reading folder, so please check it regularly.
+The Friday newsletters give predominantly whole school information, including dates for diaries.
+Notices will also be added to the classroom window providing general information about the class and routines and will also give advance warning of events in which the children will be participating.